I2Tunimib/I2T-docs/docs/user-manual/discover-services/extenders.md

 - Time zone
 - Postal code

-**Output**: A new column for each selected property, populated with the corresponding values  retrieved from Wikidata.
+<br>**Output**: A new column for each selected property, populated with the corresponding values  retrieved from Wikidata.

 **Note**: Some entities may lack one or more of the requested properties in Wikidata.